The main theorem of local class field theory is the following.

 The local existence theorem says that if we start with a nonabelian extension \(L\text{,}\) then \(\Norm_{L/K} L^*\) is also the group of norms of an abelian extension.
 But which one?
 The following theorem gives the answer.

 It turns out that \(K_\pi\) can be explicitly constructed as the extension of \(K\) by certain elements, thus giving a generalization of local Kronecker-Weber to arbitrary local fields!
-These elements come from Lubin-Tate formal groups, which we will not discuss further.
+These elements come from Lubin-Tate formal groups; see Exercise 2 for the case \(K = \QQ_p\) and Theorem 4.6.16 for the general case.

 In Theorem 4.1.12, the first map is an inflation homomorphism; the second map is called the local invariant map.
 More precisely, for \(L/K\) finite of degree \(n\text{,}\) we have an isomorphism

 and these isomorphisms are compatible with inflation.
 (In particular, we don’t need to prove the first isomorphism separately.
-But that can be done, by considerations involving the Brauer group; see below.)
+But that can be done, by considerations involving the Brauer group; see Definition 4.1.15.)

 For any field \(K\text{,}\) the group \(H^2(\Gal(\overline{K}/K), \overline{K}^*)\) is called the Brauer group of \(K\text{.}\) See Section 7.6 for further discussion.